The ‘special one’ — Hifiman’s new mid-fi benchmark

 The earcups shown together with the headband open give a good sense of the scale and geometry of the headphone:

-Neo Supernano Gen 2 Driver and Magnet System
+Neo Supernano Gen 2 driver

-Fit and Comfort
+Fit and comfort

 The egg-shaped earcup geometry sits wide and deep enough on my head that my ears are fully enclosed with good clearance from the driver.
-The revised headband distributes 389g across the crown in a noticeably better way than many previous Hifiman designs — including the Sundara that this headphone replaced on my daily-use stand.
+The revised headband distributes 389g across the crown in a noticeably better way than most previous Hifiman designs — including the Sundara that this headphone replaced on my daily-use stand.
 The stand that the packaging foam converts into proved immediately useful and is where the HE600 lives when not on my head:

 After extended daily sessions over three months, this is one of the more comfortable open-back planars I have spent serious time with.

-Sound Impressions
+Sound impressions

 All impressions below were formed with no EQ applied, using the JDS Labs Element IV and Topping DX5 II as primary sources.
 The HE600 was the most-used headphone of the four Hifiman units across the review period.